mpanighetti/dnd5e-rhythmancy/docs/ch-2-casting-rhythmancy-spells.md

 Some rhythmancy songs are written to be performed by two musicians working together to create more powerful magic than they could accomplish on their own.
 Duets function like normal spells but come with additional requirements for the magic to be successfully linked between the two casters:

 - The rhythmancy spell performed by both casters must be the same.
-- Both performers must choose the same target when casting their spells.
+- Both performers must choose the same target or area of effect when casting their spells.
-- Both casters must provide all required components and spell slots.
+- Both casters must provide all required components, spell slots, Rhythmancy Points, or other resources.
-- After the first spellcasting is begun, the partner's spell must begin before the first caster's next turn.
+- Once one performer starts casting the spell, the partner's spell must be cast before the first caster's next turn.
 To ensure synchrony, one partner could use the Ready Action so that their spell begins casting as a Reaction to the other partner starting their song.
 - Both casters must be able to hear each other during the entire casting times of the spells to ensure their performances remain in sync.

 If any of the above conditions are not met, both castings of the Duet spell fail.
 Otherwise, the spells grant their shared effect after both casters complete the required casting time.